freebirdjs/freebird-base/docs/GadgetClass.md

-# Gadget Class
+// # Gadget Class
-The Gadget Class defines a gadget which is a single and small application, such as a temperature sensor, a light switch, and a barometer.
+// The Gadget Class defines a gadget which is a single and small application, such as a temperature sensor, a light switch, and a barometer.
 This document will show you what methods does a gadget have.

-* Gadget Constructor and Basic Methods
+* Basic Methods
     - [isEnabled()](#API_isEnabled)
     - [isRegistered()](#API_isRegistered)
     - [enable()](#API_enable)